unocps/unocps.github.io/_teaching/2020-summer-teaching-1.md

 ## Late Policy
 Homeworks and Programming Assignments are subject to late penalty.
 Here is the point deduction policy: <span style="color:red"> **20% deduction (late by 1 day), 40% deduction (late by 2days), 80% deduction (late by 3 days), and no credit if late by more than three days.** </span>

-Contact the instructor in case of medical emergency, and a written proof from your doctor is required.
-You are allowed to extend one more day after the approval.
+Contact the instructor in case of medical emergency, and a written proof from your doctor is required. <span style="color:red"> **You are allowed to extend one more day after the approval.** </span>

 ## Academic Integrity
 You may discuss the homeworks and assignments with anyone and use any reference materials, but provided you do not copy any other person's work.
 We will follow the University Policy on Academic Integrity regarding any cheating and plagiarism.
 Take the time to familiarize yourself with the contents of this page, as you are responsible for its contents.

 ### Accommodations
 Reasonable accommodations are provided for students who are registered with Accessibility Services Center (ASC) and make their requests sufficiently in advance.
-For more information, contact ASC (Location: 104 H&K, Phone: 402.554.2872, Email: unoaccessibility@unomaha.edu)
+For more information, contact ASC (Location: 104 H&K, Phone: 402.554.2872, Email: [unoaccessibility@unomaha.edu](unoaccessibility@unomaha.edu)

 ---------------------------------------------------------------------------------------------------------------